eyal670/.dotfiles/README.md

 `~/.dotfiles/alacritty/.config/alacritty`

-than delete the orig file and got to `/home/eyal/.dotfiles` folder and run the command: `stow */`
+than delete the orig file and go to `/home/eyal/.dotfiles` folder and run the command: `stow */`

 this go inside each sub folder inside `.dotfiles` folder and will mirror the path all the way down to the last file in the $HOME directory (one directory above the place where the stow command is runnig) as symbolic links.